luciasalar/pandemic_anxiety/source/README.md

 * step 3: extract entities
 * step 4: LDA topic modeling.
-The pipeline optimize paramters according to coherence score
+The pipeline optimize paramters according to coherence score lda_topic.py also gives a sample of text from each topic

 ### Time series